Guido Schmidt: Life

-Born in Bludenz, Vorarlberg, Schmidt attended the Stella Matutina Jesuit school in Feldkirch, where he met with the later Austrian Chancellor Kurt Schuschnigg.
+Born in Bludenz, Vorarlberg, Schmidt attended the Stella Matutina Jesuit school in Feldkirch, where he befriended the later Austrian Chancellor Kurt Schuschnigg.
 He studied law at the University of Vienna, receiving his doctorate in 1924 and the next year he joined the Austrian diplomatic service.
 From 1927 he served in the office of President Wilhelm Miklas, promoted to the rank of a vice-director in 1928.

 Schmidt was a member of the Christian Social Party and in 1933 joined the Fatherland's Front under Chancellor Engelbert Dollfuss.
 He played an important part in the conclusion of the 1936 "July Agreement" of the government of Dollfuss' successor Kurt Schuschnigg with Nazi Germany and in turn was appointed State Secretary of Foreign Affairs.
-He and Interior Minister Edmund Glaise-Horstenau served as the main contact men to the German Nazi government.
-On 12 February 1938 Schuschnigg under pressure from Hitler elevated Schmidt to the rank of a Federal Minister, a post he held until 11 March 1938, when the chancellor was forced to resign only hours before the invasion of Wehrmacht troops and the Austrian Anschluss to Nazi Germany.
-Schmidt played a vital role in the preceding demission of Chief of Staff Alfred Jansa, nevertheless he did not join the Nazi government of Arthur Seyss-Inquart, whereafter he retired from politics.
+He and Interior Minister Edmund Glaise-Horstenau served as a bridge to the German Nazi government.
+On 12 February 1938 Schuschnigg under pressure from Hitler elevated Schmidt to the rank of a Federal Minister, believing this would strengthen Austria's hand in her neogtiations with the Nazis, a post he held until 11 March 1938, when the chancellor was forced to resign only hours before the arrival of Wehrmacht troops and the Austrian Anschluss to Nazi Germany.
+Schmidt played a significant role in the dismissal of Chief of Staff Alfred Jansa, believing it was a concession to Berlin which could buy Austria time.
+After the Anschluss, he did not join the Nazi government of Arthur Seyss-Inquart, and was considered by the Austrian Nazis as "never one of us".
+Thereafter he retired from politics.
+He never joined the Nazi party nor did he ever give the Nazi salute.
+Nevertheless, as almost the only member of Schuschnigg's cabinet to escape a concentration camp or even worse fate, his post war reputation was irreparably compromised.